 So, can a Tyrannosaurus Rex Swim?
 Yes, they can swim in water but not with agility enough to catch fish or prey that dived underwater.
 The reason is that they were not designed for hunting in water for prey effectively in the first place.
 Their apex predator features are more suitable above water.

-Why Would a Tyrannosaurus rex Go Into The Water?
+Why Would a Tyrannosaurus Rex Go Into The Water?

 They Might Have Gone Into The Water When Hunting Sauropods